john-b-schneider/uFDTD/README.md

 To make the book as a PDF file, you must have LaTeX installed on your computer.
 Assuming a Unix-based system, you should be able to simply type 'make' and it will make the PDF.

 Before committing anything to GitHub ore storing a distribution or anything like that, you should probably type 'make veryclean'.
-This is remove the various files that LaTeX generates.
+This is to remove the various files that LaTeX generates.